Uzairahmed96/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio

 This Repository contains the link of all data science projects.
+Try to open the notebook that you want using nbviewer online (https://nbviewer.jupyter.org/) if it shows an error.
+Simply copy the link of the notebook and paste it in the search.

 ## Regression: